buckleylab/Buckley_lab_protocols/Using_the_server/getting_started_on_server.md

 Cassi (Sept 2019)

 ### Description:
-This guide is to help new server users get started on the server.
+This guide is to help new users get started on the server.
 It assumes little knowledge of command line or how servers work.

 ## Connect to the server
 1. Have someone already on the server make you an account.